 With training in behavioral and social epidemiology, and health behavior and education, I’m a global health and international development research strategist and communications specialist.
-I have a specific focus on HIV, rights and access to healthcare, and sustainable models for treatment in developing countries.
-I have a number of years of experience working in and with teams in 20 countries in sub-Saharan Africa, South America, Europe, and Southeast Asia.
+I have a specific focus on translational HIV research, rights and access to healthcare, and sustainable models for treatment in developing countries.
+I have a number of years of experience working in and with teams in 20 countries in sub-Saharan Africa, Latin America, Europe, and Southeast Asia.

 Following this, I directed the global health education and training programs at the Stanford School of Medicine, working with clinicians and researchers to develop and launch projects in 10+ developing countries in Africa, South America, and Asia; I also was a professor of global health research methods.
 I then became managing director of the UCSF-Gladstone NIH-funded Center for AIDS Research, focused on HIV research development and scaling up international partnerships in Eastern and Southern Africa.
 I subsequently served as the Deputy Project Director for Implementation for the PHIA Project, a CDC-funded PEPFAR surveillance project spanning 13 sub-Saharan countries at ICAP at Columbia, assessing PEPFAR’s contributions to reducing HIV incidence, increasing viral load suppression, and upping the number of HIV-infected persons on treatment.
 In each of these roles, I oversaw project partnerships with foreign governments, ministries of health, federal agencies, and partners in country.
 I now direct strategy, communications, and partnerships for the AIDS Research Institute at UCSF, covering domestic and international HIV work at UCSF and our affiliates.

-I continue to work as a freelance writer and strategic communications consultant, and have been a contracted grant writer delivering investigators over $10 million in NIH funding.
-As a UN correspondent I worked with country missions, ambassadors, and press secretaries; as a research reporter for Women Under Siege I codified some of the earliest cases of sexual violence in Syria’s civil war.
+I continue to work as a freelance writer and strategic communications consultant, and have been a contracted grant writer delivering investigators over $20 million in NIH funding.
+As a United Nations correspondent and UN press corps member, I worked with country missions, ambassadors, and press secretaries; as a research reporter for Women Under Siege I codified some of the earliest cases of sexual violence in Syria’s civil war.
 With bylines and as a ghostwriter, I translate epidemiological, development, and policy research, craft talking points and speeches, and advise on pressers, media strategies, and PR for global health groups and NGOs.
 I’m also honored to serve on the Board of Directors of Komera, a Rwandan girls education and development non-profit.